j4qfrost/event_emitter_rs/README.md

 ## Basic Usage

-We can emit values of any type so long as they implement the serde Serialize and Deserialize traits.
+We can emit and listen to values of any type so long as they implement the serde Serialize and Deserialize traits.
 A single EventEmitter instance can have listeners to values of multiple types.

 ```rust